Sphereon-Opensource/PEX/README.md

 _IMPORTANT: This software still is in development stage.
 Although the API is become more stable as of v0.6.0, you should expect breaking changes in APIs without notice, we expect to keep that to a minimum though._

+## Breaking change: class and package renamed in v0.6.0!

+As part of introducing Presentation Exchange v1 and v2 feature based detection support to our Presentation Exchange library and not reaching version 1.X yet, we decided to change the name of both the package and the main entry class:

+- The package was changed from `@sphereon/pe-js` to `@sphereon/pex`
+- The main class was changed from `PEJS` to `PEX`.
+The latter class has internal feature detection support on the provided definition, delegating the actual implementation to the new `PEXv1` or `PEXv2` class internally.
+If you don't want the automatic feature detection you can also choose to use the `PEXv1` and `PEXv2` classes directly.

 ## Background

 The Presentation Exchange (PEX) Library is a general use presentation exchange library that implements the functionality